nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Access, Change, Elevate, Forward, Regen and Party in the MSA, in that order, have qualified for the front page of the ballot.
 Free Palestine failed to reach the front page.

 Positions declared elected unopposed are the Queer Affairs Committee, all on the Change ticket, and independent Indigenous Officers.
 One of the Queer Affairs Committee candidates, a former president of GLEAM (Queers in STEM), ran last year for Queer Officer with Rainbow Collective but was controversially defeated by Social Justice.
+There is no Rainbow Collective this year, with Queer Officer contested by Change and Regen.
 One candidate for the Activities Advisory Committee, a member of the Socialist Alternative and incumbent Queer Officer from Social Justice, appears without a ticket.

 Keep in mind that candidates in a ticket are not necessarily members of or even aligned with the political faction involved with the ticket.